A talk with … Claus Sterneck

 When did you first start taking pictures?

 I actually cannot remember.
-I was maybe 12 or 13 when my father gave me an analogue camera.
+Maybe when I was 12 or 13 years young, my father gave me an analogue camera.
 I liked taking photographs but they were just regular snapshots – landscape, family, friends.

 How did your photography develop over the years?